-Susanna would go into her husband's garden for a walk.
-8 The two old men began to lust for her as they watched her enter the garden every day.
-9 For- 1Mac getting the demands of justice and virtue, their lust grew all the more as they made no effort to turn their eyes to heaven.
+7After the people had left at noon, Susanna would go into her husband's garden for a walk.
+8The two old men began to lust for her as they watched her enter the garden every day.
+9Forgetting the demands of justice and virtue, their lust grew all the more, as they made no effort to turn their eyes to heaven.
 10 Although both were possessed of the same passion for her, they concealed that from each other, 11 for they were ashamed to reveal their lustful desire.
-12 But they continued watching her day after day.
+12 But they continued watching her, day after day.